cessda/coordinate-portal/docs/Home.md

 ## Springboot Admin

-If you cannot see a component in the [Springboot Admin GUI for dev](https://datacatalogue-dev.cessda.eu/admin/#/) or [Springboot Admin GUI for staging](https://datacatalogue-staging.cessda.eu/admin/#/) or [Springboot Admin GUI for production](https://datacatalogue.cessda.eu/admin/#/),
-then redeploy the missing component (`cessda.cdc.osmh-indexer.cmm, cessda.cdc.osmh-repository-handler.nesstar` or `cessda.cdc.osmh-repository-handler.oai-pmh`) via Jenkins, so it can register with Springboot Admin.
+If you cannot see a component in the [Springboot Admin GUI (Development)](https://datacatalogue-dev.cessda.eu/admin/#/), [Springboot Admin GUI (Staging)](https://datacatalogue-staging.cessda.eu/admin/#/) or [Springboot Admin GUI (Production)](https://datacatalogue.cessda.eu/admin/#/), redeploy the missing component (`cessda.cdc.osmh-indexer.cmm, cessda.cdc.osmh-repository-handler.nesstar` or `cessda.cdc.osmh-repository-handler.oai-pmh`) via Jenkins, so it can register with Springboot Admin.

-Make sure that the Docker file has the `"-Dspring.profiles.active"` flag set to the correct profile name (dev, staging or live) otherwise the component will not register.

 ## Prerequisites